Home

 MARKET SUMMARY:

-points lower.
-The interest rate products are weaker.
-Energy trade is firmer
+is flat.
+The interest rate products are firmer.
+Energy trade is mostly higher

 CORN: